 UWTC's three food pantries serve residents of MetroWest, Marlborough and Greater Clinton.
-In 2021 UWTC met the demand to make more healthy food available to low-income families by providing over 3.2 million pounds of food to people in need.
+Last year UWTC met the demand to make more healthy food available to low-income families by providing over 4.3 million pounds of food to people in need.